French

 Droit des affaires en Mauritanie

-Collection of legal materials relating to business and company law in Mauritania made freely available online by Droit-Afrique.com a web portal to business law in French-speaking Africa.
-The site offers links to full text Mauritanian laws dealing with finance, taxation, customs, intellectual property, employment, investment and mining.
+Collection of legal materials relating to business and company law in Mauritania provided by Droit-Afrique.com, a law portal for French-speaking Africa.
+The site offers links Mauritanian laws dealing with finance, taxation, customs, intellectual property, employment, investment and mining.
 There are also laws covering banking, insurance, property, maritime, company and criminal law.
-Additional links are given to government departments and regional organisations that Mauritania is a member of.
-The site is provided in French throughout.
+Links are given to government departments and regional organisations that Mauritania belongs to.
+The site is in French.

 Luxembourg Ministère de la Justice